The Husqvarna 40 is a small 40cc chainsaw made from 1978 to 1991.

 The main problem is that some parts are hard to find, given that it’s been out of production for over 30 years.

-Also, the features are not as good as a new saw.
-For example, the anti-vibration system is much less effective compared to something like the Husqvarna 550.
+Also, the features are not as good as those of a new saw.
+For example, the anti-vibration system is much less effective than that of a Husqvarna 550.

 Here are a few comments from users:

-It mostly gets positive reviews when you take it for it is; it runs and does what it’s supposed to do, but it’s just not for tough work.
+It mostly gets positive reviews: it runs and does what it’s supposed to, but it’s not for demanding work.

 Pros: